mass2527/instagram-clone/README.md

 ### **What did i learn**

-1. learned importance of organized folder structure, clear variable name.
+`1. learned importance of organized folder structure, clear variable name.`

    As the size of app grows, rewriting code is imperative since i need to fix my code whenever i found a bug.
    In this kind of moment, organized folder structure and clear variable name make me easily find the file.

-2. learned importance of code refactoring.
+`2. learned importance of code refactoring.`

    Found out my brain works better when i am watcing clean code.
    However, when i was trying to write some code on messy code, my brain was fried and don't want to think anymore.
    Since then, i did code refactoring as much as i can.

-3. learned importance of DB structure.
+`3. learned importance of DB structure.`

    As i need to store lots of data like message, user and post, it was really important to have well organized DB strutures so that i can easily read, update or delete it.